epfl-ada/ada-2023-project-pinacolada/README.md

 - Prepare a succinct presentation of the project for final submission.
 - Check that all README and notebook criteria are met before submission.

-### Questions for Course Assistants (Optional)
-- Do you have any suggestions for improving our entity recognition approach for Arabic names?
-- Recommendations for effectively comparing the representation of Arab characters before and after September 11?